svobik7/next-roots/README.md

 > The only possible case for using `roots.schema.js` is handling tokenized page redirects like `/en/p1.htm` >>> `/en/auth/signup-p1.htm` in your [catchAllRoute] page

-The `parsePathname` util has ben replaced with `detectRoots` and is no longer dependent on router pathname.
-Context values are obtained from `PageComponent.getRootsContext` method which is generated during build time.
+The `parsePathname` util has been replaced with `detectRoots` and is no longer dependent on the router pathname.
+Context values are obtained from the `PageComponent.getRootsContext` which is generated during build time.

-Rules and meta data are now directly injected to page file during build time BUT to keep page size bundle small only rules and meta with same locale or root are injected.
+Rules and metadata are now directly injected to page file during build time BUT to keep page size bundle small only rules and meta with same locale or root are injected.

 Migrating to 2.x requires two steps: